pmolchanov2002/portallite/README.md

 ## Maintenence

 Minimum maintenance is required.
-Code can be easily adjusted for specific school needs with minimum knowledge of PHP/ORM/MySQL.
+Code can be easily adjusted for specific organization needs with minimum knowledge of PHP/ORM/MySQL.
-Some reports are in Russian!
+Code is HTML5 complient and was checked against HTML5 standard specifications.
+No error found.

 ## Demo